 Spanning nearly 1,500 miles from the Grand Canyon in the west to the state of Arkansas in the east, the Arkansas River has everything from relaxing float trips to crazy Class IV rapids.
 If you find yourself far out west, you’ll have an amazing view of the Rocky Mountains surrounding the river.
 The highlight is a deep canyon known as the Royal Gorge, where Class IV rapids take you on a wild ride through the narrow rocks until you come out at Canon City.

 Toward the east, the waters are much calmer, and there are plenty of slow spots where kayakers can float and relax or test their angling skills.

 With its wild Class V rapids, Gauley River has definitely earned its reputation as the most extreme whitewater kayaking destination on the East Coast.
 In the upper river, you’ll plunge down a 12-foot drop known as Sweet’s Falls, get swirled around by the Toilet Bowl, and hang on to your paddle for dear life in a rapid aptly named Lost Paddle.

 If you haven’t realized it yet, Gauley River is not for the faint of heart.
 Inexperienced paddlers would do well to leave this one to the more advanced crowd.
+We recommend not taking this rapid alone, maybe consider a two person kayak so you have some backup.
 But if you’ve got what it takes, the rapids at Gauley are a heart-pounding adventure you won’t soon forget.

 Beginners, rejoice – Lake Tahoe is the safe learning environment you’ve been looking for.
 The crystal clear water that lies between California and Nevada is massive and calm, giving you plenty of room to learn the ropes.